 It is the mission of the Downtown Redevelopment Authority to preserve and promote “The District” as the cultural, historic, and business heart of the City of Bowling Green and Warren County.
-We strive to build civic pride and a sense of community by creating opportunities for citizens and area businesses to participate in the life of downtown.
+We promote and encourage collaboration with city and county governments, community organizations and non-profits.
+We work to create opportunities for citizens and area businesses to participate in the life of downtown.

-Sixty years ago downtown Bowing Green was thriving with numerous car dealerships, groceries, gas stations, and retail shops.
-As Scottsville Road and I-65 began to develop, the District area began experience a sense of neglect, as well as a steady decline in the trends of economic growth and residential development.
-As many business darted for the new territory and market campaigns proved no avail, local merchants and business owners soon realized that they must focus on the overall needs of the District area, instead of only a small demographic, if they were to revitalize the area.
+Sixty plus years ago downtown Bowling Green was thriving with numerous car dealerships, groceries, gas stations, and retail shops.
+As Scottsville Road and I-65 began to develop, the District began to experience a sense of neglect leading to a steady decline in economic growth and residential development.

-The Downtown Redevelopment Authority (DRA) was thus formed by members of a local merchants group, who focused on the overall needs of downtown Bowling Green.
-To begin this initiative the DRA enlisted community funds and support to revitalize Historic Fountain Square Park.
-The DRA raised over $60,000 from passionate individuals and businesses who were committed to seeing downtown Bowling Green at its full potential once again.
+The Downtown Redevelopment Authority (DRA) was then formed by members of a local merchants group, focusing on the overall needs of downtown Bowling Green.
+To begin the initiative the DRA enlisted community funds and support to revitalize Historic Fountain Square Park.
+The DRA raised over $60,000 from passionate individuals and businesses committed to seeing downtown Bowling Green at its full potential once again.

-The DRA began its mission to show the local community the organization could lead the growth and development of The District area.
-This included forming a board of directors and acquiring volunteer members whose interests were diversified.
-The group focused on re-expanding the size of Downtown Bowling Green, adopting the motto “From the River to the Hill, from the Railroad to the Bypass, The District”, and began working with local government and the community to renew interest and investment in the downtown area.
+The DRA began to show the local community that the organization could lead the growth and development of The District area.
+This included forming a board of directors and acquiring volunteer members with diversified interests.
+The group focused on expanding the size of Downtown Bowling Green, adopting the motto “From the River to the Hill, from the Railroad to the Bypass, The District began working with local government and the community to renew interest and investment in the downtown area.

-The DRA led the community in the creation of a vision for the future of downtown, which included historic preservation, the development of new and existing residential and retail spaces, and an increase in visitors to downtown.
-All of these factors proved to be key elements in the revitalization of the District area.
-In this master planning process, the community selected the recreation of an historic green space, formerly known the Circus Lot, as a catalyst for downtown revitalization and private investment.
-The goal of Circus Square was to become a focal point, encouraging higher value development in the downtown, attracting residential developers, and promoting under-utilized properties for redevelopment.
-The recreation of this historically significant green space in the heart of downtown BG is fast becoming a pedestrian destination for the residents of Bowling Green, creating a link between Fountain Square Park, Shake Rag, and Mitch McConnell Park, strengthening the appeal of Bowling Green as an important heritage tourism destination.
+The DRA led the community in the creation of a vision for the future of downtown, which included historic preservation, the development of new and existing residential and retail spaces, and an increase in visitors downtown.
+These factors proved to be the key elements in the revitalization of the district area.
+The resulting master plan found community support for the re-creation of an historic green space, formerly known as the Circus Lot, as a catalyst for downtown revitalization and private investment.
+The goal of Circus Square was to become a focal point, encouraging higher value development downtown, attracting residential developers, and promoting under-utilized properties for redevelopment.
+The re-creation of this significant green space in the heart of downtown BG is now a popular pedestrian destination for residents and visitors to Bowling Green creating a link between Fountain Square Park, Shake Rag, and Riverview Park as an important heritage tourism destination.

 The result of the DRA’s participation in the Kentucky Renaissance on Main Program, the organization was able to bring in over $15 million dollars to invest in the downtown area.
-Funds were used in the form of façade grants for commercial and residential properties, streetscaping in and around Fountain Square Park (redesign of landscaping, new park benches and trash receptacles, lighting, sound system), the creation of the Heritage Walk, the recreation of Circus Square Park, and other various economic projects including Park Row Apartments, Renaissance Village, etc. The excitement stimulated by these projects and investments is resulting in the resurgence of businesses and development in the District, as well as community interest and events.
+Funds were used in the form of façade grants for commercial and residential properties, streetscaping in and around Fountain Square Park (redesign of landscaping, new park benches and trash receptacles, lighting and a sound system), the creation of the Heritage Walk, the re-creation of Circus Square Park, and other various economic projects including Park Row apartments and more.
+The excitement stimulated by these projects and investments is resulting in the resurgence of businesses and development in The District, as well as community interest and events.

-Through the creation and development of new facilities, the DRA began to focus their efforts on promoting community and residential participation by creating The Concerts in the Park Series.
-Held each summer in Downtown Bowling Green, the series will celebrate its 37th birthday in 2016.
-The series has grown exponentially over the years.
-In the beginning the series drew about 250 residents and was consider a success; in recent years, participation numbers were estimated as large as 20,0000 people throughout the summer event.
-Dedication to the District area and the mounting success of the DRA’s revitalization efforts has kept many larger community events in the area, including the Duncan Hines and International Festivals.
+Through the creation and development of new facilities, the DRA began to focus its efforts on promoting community and residential participation by creating the Concerts in the Park music series and in 2023 launched Winterfest live from the historic Capitol Theatre downtown.
+Concerts in the Park will celebrate their 45th birthday this summer and has grown from a modest 250 attendees to an estimated 25,000 people throughout the three-month summer run.
+The DRA is hoping to grow the free Winterfest music series in a similar fashion.
+Dedication to The District area and the mounting success of the DRA’s revitalization efforts has kept many larger community events in the area, including the Duncan Hines and International Festivals.

-Currently, the DRA continues their commitment to “The District” to better serve our members and community.
-We are excited to announce we have employed the professional services of CrowdSouth, to help assist us in building a state of the art website and cohesive social media campaign, giving the public a real time open window in our ongoing redevelopment efforts.
-In keeping the District’s 30 year rich tradition and commitment to our community, our team looks forward to working toward a even better and more vibrant downtown atmosphere.
+Currently, the DRA continues its commitment to “The District” to better serve our members and the community.
+In keeping with “The Districts” rich tradition and commitment to our community, our team looks forward to working toward an even better and more vibrant downtown experience.